codevalley/riff/ideas/talk-themes.md

 # 1. “Who Dies in 2026?”
 (Working title)
 ### Core Idea
-Every few months someone claims: **“PMs are dead.”
-“Engineers are dead.”
-“Design is dead.”
-“IDE is dead.”**
+Every few months someone claims:**“PMs are dead.”“Engineers are dead.”“Design is dead.”“IDE is dead.”**
 But what *actually* dies?
 Not the roles — the **bottlenecks** inside them.
 ### Tone
 Provocative.
 Funny.
 Insightful.
-Very high engagement.
-Sets you up as someone debunking lazy narratives.
+Very high engagement.Sets you up as someone debunking lazy narratives.
 ### What the talk explores
 * What *exactly* vibe coding murders?
 * Which skills decay?
 Which skills become 10x more important?